Zuzanna Ginczanka: "Non omnis moriar"

-Her single best-known poem, written in 1942 and untitled, commonly referred to as "Non omnis moriar" from its opening words (Latin for "Not all of me will die", the incipit of an ode by Horace), which incorporates the name of her purported betrayer within the text, is a paraphrase of Juliusz Słowacki's poem "Testament mój" (The Testament of Mine).
-The "Non omnis moriar" was first published in the weekly periodical Odrodzenie of Kraków in 1946 at the initiative of Julian Przyboś, a poet who had been one of the most distinguished members of the so-called Kraków Avant-garde (Awangarda Krakowska).
-Przyboś appended a commentary entitled "Ostatni wiersz Ginczanki" (Ginczanka's Last Poem), saying in part:
+Ginczanka's single best-known poem, written in 1942 and untitled but commonly referred to as "Non omnis moriar" from its opening words, the incipit of an ode by Horace, incorporating the name of her purported betrayer within the text, is a paraphrase of Juliusz Słowacki's poem "Testament mój" ("My Testament").
+"Non omnis moriar" was first published in the Kraków weekly periodical Odrodzenie (Revival) in 1946 at the initiative of Julian Przyboś, a poet who had been one of the most distinguished members of the so-called Kraków avant-garde (Awangarda Krakowska).
+To it Przyboś appended a commentary entitled "Ostatni wiersz Ginczanki" ("Ginczanka's Last Poem"), commenting in part:

 Hers is the most moving voice in Polish lyrical literature, for it deals with the most terrible tragedy of our time, the Jewish martyrdom.
 Only the poems of Jastrun, serving as they are as an epitaph on the sepulchre of millions, make a similar impression, but not even do they evince the same degree of bitterness, of irony, of virulence and power or convey the same brutal truth as does the testament of Ginczanka.
 I find its impact impossible to shake off.
 We read it for the first time pencilled on a torn and wrinkled piece of paper, like the secret messages that prisoners smuggle out of their dungeons. (…) The most despairing confessions, the most heartrending utterances of other poets before their death fall far below this proudest of all poetic testaments.
 This indictment of the human beast hurts like an unhealed wound.
 A shock therapy in verse.

-The "Non omnis moriar" was highly esteemed by many others, including the poet Stanislaw Wygodzki, while another Polish poet, Anna Kamieńska, considered it to be one of the most beautiful poems in the Polish language.
+"Non omnis moriar" was highly esteemed by many others, including the poet Stanislaw Wygodzki.
+Another Polish poet, Anna Kamieńska, considered it one of the most beautiful poems in the Polish language.
 Scholars have uncovered textual parallels between "Non omnis moriar" and the Petit Testament of François Villon.
-However, perhaps the most significant aspect of the "Non omnis moriar" is its indictment of Polish antisemitism by a Jewish woman who wished more than anything else to become a Polish poet, and to be accepted as Polish (rather than as an "exotic Other").
-In her entire oeuvre Ginczanka never espoused anything like a Jewish identity, her preoccupations with identity having been focused exclusively on her being a woman.
-It is the reference made in the "Non omnis moriar" to the "Jewish things" (rzeczy żydowskie; line 6) — Ginczanka's personal effects that will now be looted by her betrayer, the thirty pieces of Jewish silver earned by (and in ethnic contrast with) this particular kiss of an Aryan Judas — that takes Ginczanka out of the sphere of realisation of her dream.
+But perhaps the most significant aspect of "Non omnis moriar" is its indictment of Polish antisemitism by a Jewish woman who wished more than anything else to become a Polish poet and to be accepted as Polish rather than as an "exotic Other".
+In her entire oeuvre, Ginczanka never espoused anything like a Jewish identity, her preoccupations with identity having been focused exclusively on being a woman.
+It is the reference made in "Non omnis moriar" to the "Jewish things" ("rzeczy żydowskie", line 6)—Ginczanka's personal effects that would now be looted by her betrayer, the 30 pieces of Jewish silver earned by (and in ethnic contrast with) this kiss of an Aryan Judas—that takes Ginczanka out of the sphere of realisation of her dream.